Alexandria, Virginia

 It’s not DC

-It’s true that there isn’t as much traffic as in DC, but there’s still a lot.
-Many folks in Alexandria commute to other places to work and so traffic can get snarled during rush hour and Northern Virginia finishes high on lists of worst traffic in the country.
+Indeed, there isn’t as much traffic as in DC, but there’s still a lot.
+Many folks in Alexandria commute to other places to work so traffic can get snarled during rush hour and Northern Virginia finishes high on lists of worst traffic in the country.
 There is a decent public transportation system, the Metrorail, that serves both the city and commutes out of the city, but driving in Alexandria can make you nuts.

 Like you’re in the past and the present